xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 This is an example  of  syntax-directed  translation.
 We've been doing it all along ... we've just never written it down  this way before.
-The stuff in curly brackets represents the ACTIONS to be taken.
+The stuff in curly brackets represents the _actions_ to be taken.
 The nice part about this representation is  that  it  not only shows what  we  have  to  recognize, but also the actions we have to perform, and in which  order.
 Once we have this syntax,